mmbman/Katagiri/jewel-mirror-awareness.md

 Is this vastness of existence then nothing?
 We call it "emptiness," but there is something there.
 It is always coming, and it is always going.
 So when you see the reflection it is coming but in the next moment it is going.
 When the reflection is gone, you say "this is not me;" but immediately the reflection comes.

-So without this reflection 1 cannot exist, I cannot understand who I am.
+So without this reflection I cannot exist, I cannot understand who I am.
 But that reflection is always coming and going; it does not stay even for a moment.
 The only thing that stays is the vastness of existence.
 That is called truth, or in Japanese, "hokyo:" the Jewel Mirror.

 Manzan said that the Jewel Mirror was a metaphor for wisdom, and that he took great pity on those who did not realize wisdom; the greatest sadness in the world was not to realize wisdom.